LHolten/DialoGPT-MMI-decoder/README.md

-# DialoGTP-MMI-decoder
+# DialoGPT-MMI-decoder
-This is a third party implementation of the MMI-decoder for [DialoGTP](https://github.com/microsoft/DialoGPT).
+This is a third party implementation of the MMI-decoder for [DialoGPT](https://github.com/microsoft/DialoGPT).

 It gives interesting responses, varying between funny, stupid and thoughtfull.